 So, your lemon tree’s leaves haven’t been their usual, bright selves, and you cannot tell what’s wrong with them?
 Just a single, gentle shake might help diagnose the problem.

-Looking at the underside of the leaves, and if white-winged insects fly away, disturbed by your shaking, you just made a swarm of Citrus Whiteflies fly away.
+Looking at the underside of the leaves, if white-winged insects fly away, disturbed by your shaking, you just made a swarm of Citrus Whiteflies fly away.

 Like the aphids, whiteflies can also leave honeydew in their wake, allowing molds and fungal outgrowth to spread.